Review of the Album Known as Heart Roots by Finnish Thrash Metal Band Mokoma Released in 2010

 The Best Vocal Performance By Marko Annala In the Album

-Speaking of vocals that are done just right, one example of vocals that are brilliant is in the 8th song called Don't Give It a Name.
+One example of vocals that are brilliant is in the 8th song called Don't Give It a Name.
 By the way the song starts, you would think that this is some lame, cheesy metal song but nothing could be further from the truth.
 It starts out simply and then turns into a masterpiece kind of acoustic filled ballad as Marko's voice soothes you through the song.
 It reminds me of a combination of Annihilator and Fates Warning definitely because of that twin guitar sound kind of feel.
 But then, some growls are added making this not a thrash metal song but a sort of power ballad which is fine because adding a ballad song if you are a metal band makes you more diverse if you can write something decent.
 But this 8th song is a masterpiece!

 © 2020 Ara Vahanian